Why Hollywood Should Pay Attention to Christopher Nolan's 'Dunkirk'

 But the biggest, and most successful, bet in the last 10 years was made on 3-D movies—reviving a gimmick from Hollywood’s golden age, with the help of new technology that was pioneered for James Cameron’s 2009 smash hit Avatar.
 But even that approach is beginning to falter.
 Despite an increase in 3-D releases, the box-office market for that particular upcharge is falling as 3-D has gone from being a special experience to a perfunctory feature for every blockbuster.
 But this summer brings another potential savior from cinema’s yesteryear—the wide release of the director Christopher Nolan’s film Dunkirk on 70-millimeter film.

-Nolan, Hollywood’s pre-eminent king of the widescreen epic, has long experimented with photographing his films in the biggest formats possible.
+Nolan, Hollywood’s preeminent king of the widescreen epic, has long experimented with photographing his films in the biggest formats possible.
 Beginning with The Dark Knight in 2008, Nolan has used IMAX cameras to shoot certain sequences in each of his following movies (except for Inception), harnessing the much larger film stock used to capture vistas of Mount Everest or NASA space missions for set pieces like The Joker’s bank robbery in The Dark Knight or Bane’s plane heist in The Dark Knight Rises.

 The Dark Knight contained 28 minutes of IMAX footage; The Dark Knight Rises had more than an hour, as did Nolan’s 2014 sci-fi epic Interstellar.
-Dunkirk, which runs 106 minutes, was entirely shot on large-format film, and will be released in 70-mm projection in 125 theaters around the country—the biggest such release in decades.
+Dunkirk, which runs 106 minutes, was entirely shot on large-format film and will be released in 70-mm projection in 125 theaters around the country—the biggest such release in decades.
 It’s a major gamble on an old-fashioned way of shooting and projecting movies, one that was standard for epics like Lawrence of Arabia but has long since passed into near-oblivion as theaters transferred to digital-projection formats.

 The debate over the relative value of showing celluloid vs. digital rages on.
-Nolan has been a clear advocate for the art of film projection, and has used his considerable box-office clout to try and keep it alive.
+Nolan has been a clear advocate for the art of film projection and has used his considerable box-office clout to try and keep it alive.
 His gambit with Dunkirk is the latest, and most prominent, example of that—and there’s some evidence it might work.
 Interstellar grossed a significant chunk of its box-office total in IMAX theaters.
 Dunkirk can similarly charge more for 70-mm showings, promising a more thrilling theatrical experience for viewers, without the irritating downsides of 3-D—no glasses required, no action scenes suddenly becoming blurry or out-of-focus, no headaches for people who already wear glasses.

 The main problem is that 70-mm projection is expensive, and getting cinemas to come around to expensive technology can be difficult.
 It took the major success of Avatar for theaters to start installing plenty of 3-D projection.
 In 2015, The Weinstein Company rolled out Quentin Tarantino’s The Hateful Eight with limited 70-mm screenings around the country, costing theaters a reported $8-$10 million to upgrade projection equipment.
 Though the move attracted publicity (and $54 million in domestic box office), and The Hateful Eight was gorgeously photographed, the film ended up being an odd choice to try and push the format, since the movie mostly takes place inside one large room and is more of a chamber piece than an action epic.